55th Air Defense Artillery Regiment: Distinctive unit insignia

 The distinctive unit insignia was originally approved for the 55th Artillery Regiment on 13 April 1922.
 It was amended to change the description on 7 December 1923.
 It was redesignated for the 55th Field Artillery Battalion on 25 June 1952.
 The insignia was redesignated for the 55th Artillery Regiment on 17 December 1958.
 It was redesignated for the 55th Air Defense Artillery Regiment on 14 January 1972.

+The regiment is reactivated in February, 21 2025.